open-source-tabletop/halo-breakpoint/halo-breakpoint.md

 Models with the "Vehicle" special rule have the following changes to their rules:

-Vehicles ignore the climbable keyword for terrain, treating them as impassable instead.
+- Vehicles ignore the climbable keyword for terrain, treating them as impassable instead.

-In addition these models may make a free attack action against any unit it comes into base contact with using the Vehicle Ram weapon.
+- Vehicles may make a free attack action against any unit it comes into base contact with using the Vehicle Ram weapon.

 ### Special Rules